grafana/agent/docs/sources/flow/reference/components/otelcol.connector.spanmetrics.md

 but different resource attributes, `otelcol.exporter.prometheus` will convert the metrics into the same metric series.
 This problem can be solved by doing **either** of the following:

-- Prior to `otelcol.connector.spanmetrics`, remove all resource attributes from the incoming spans which are not needed by `otelcol.connector.spanmetrics`.
+- Recommended approach: Prior to `otelcol.connector.spanmetrics`, remove all resource attributes from the incoming spans which are not needed by `otelcol.connector.spanmetrics`.
-  {{< collapse title="Example removal of unnecessary resource attributes." >}}
+  {{< collapse title="Example River configuration to remove unnecessary resource attributes." >}}
   ```river
   otelcol.receiver.otlp "default" {
     http {}